JimmyBobberson/Flexpressions/README.md

 # Flexpressions
-A symbolic algebra utility for C# that makes polynomial evaluation flexible and adorable.
+A symbolic algebra utility for C# that introduces flexible and adorable polynomial composition and evaluation.

 *Who said you need linear algebra?*